 If you are looking for a new and exciting salmon recipe, look no further.
-This Miso Salmon Rice Bowl is everything you want and more.
-It’s got lots of vegetables, sweet and salty salmon, creamy avocado, and it’s all tied together by the nutty brown rice.
+This Miso Salmon recipe is everything you want and more, and it's in a bowl with lots of vegetables, sweet and salty salmon, creamy avocado, and it's all tied together by the nutty brown rice.
 What more could you want from a meal?
 Before you get too far into this, I want to say that this recipe may seem intimidating at first.
 There are a few different components that make it seem a lot more complicated than it is.
-Really, it’s no different than making any meal.
-If you make marinaded pork chops, mashed potatoes, and vegetables, you’re making the same number of components.
-All this to say, don’t miss out on this recipe.
+Really, it's no different than making any meal.
+If you make marinaded pork chops, mashed potatoes, and vegetables, you're making the same number of components.
+Don't miss out on this miso salmon recipe.
 It is worth every second that goes into it.
-Now let’s get to it.
+Now let's get to it.

 Sweet Potato